-Street Snacks – Take Part in Costa Rica’s Food Festival
+Street Snacks – Visit a Costa Rica Food Festival

-When you see workers setting up the local bullring, you know the fiestas are rolling into town – and with them, the Costa Rican street food vendors.
-Here are some of the typical street foods you’ll almost definitely catch a whiff of around the bullring and the carnival rides.
+Costa Rica Food Festival street vendors are omnipresent at the local fiestas.
+When you see workers setting up the local bullring, you know the fiestas are rolling into town and with them, the wonderful food and snacks of the Costa Rican street vendors.
+Here are some of the typical street snacks you’ll certainly find in abundance around the bullring and the carnival rides.

 We invite you to take a look at some of the local foods you can expect to find at these events…

 Chorreadas are delicious Costa Rican corn pancakes served warm.
 They usually come with fresh natilla – or sour cream – and they are one of the country’s culinary claims-to-fame.